pgdogdev/docs/docs/features/sharding/cross-shard-queries/insert.md

 This function can be used with any tables, not just omnisharded ones, or independently of any tables at all.

-Statements that target sharded tables but don't specify the sharding key are sent to one of the shards only.
-Which shard receives the statement is controlled by the round robin load balancing algorithm, ensuring all shards serve an equal number of statements.

-Finally, if the `INSERT` statement has more than one tuple, the statement is automatically rewritten to create one row at a time, and each row is sent to the matching shard.

 ## Sharded tables

 `INSERT` statements targetting sharded tables will commonly provide the sharding key.
 A notable exception to this rule is tables that shard on the primary key, which is often database-generated, e.g., using a sequence.